malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 * Any solution that is worthwhile must not just naively cluster whole state values, but will need to segment the state values, identifying those individual features.
 Others have shown that systems that model scenes via entities and their relationships achieve significant benefits over systems that model via global state representations (Bapst _et al_, 2019; Veerapaneni _et al_, 2019).
 Clustering against features makes even more sense when you consider that different features will have different clustering needs, and different relative importance to the agent.
 For example it has been suggested that, in this context, clustering of states is best driven by the actions needed at those states (Rigoli, 2017).
 * Thus, a full AGI solution will need a solution for object segmentation, object modelling, and object detection.

-**Modelling Aleatoric vs Epistemic Uncertainty** Epistemic uncertainty is the uncertainty about the true function, due to a lack of sufficient data to uniquely determine the underlying system exactly.
+**Modelling Aleatoric vs Epistemic Uncertainty**:
+* Epistemic uncertainty is the uncertainty about the true function, due to a lack of sufficient data to uniquely determine the underlying system exactly.

-Aleatoric uncertainty, however, arises from the inherent stochasticities of a system, such as process noise, and noise in the method of state observation.
+* Aleatoric uncertainty, however, arises from the inherent stochasticities of a system, such as process noise, and noise in the method of state observation.
 As note by Chua _et al_ (2018), "without a way to distinguish epistemic uncertainty from aleatoric, an exploration algorithm (e.g. Bayesian optimization) might mistakingly choose actions with high predicted reward-variance ‘hoping to learn something’ when in fact such variance is caused by persistent and irreducible system stochasticity offering zero exploration value."

-Thus the active inference exploration algorithm benefits from explicitly identifying whether uncertainties are aleatoric or epistemic.
+* Thus the active inference exploration algorithm benefits from explicitly identifying whether uncertainties are aleatoric or epistemic.
 For example, Chua _et al_ (2018) propose a solution for that via ensemble models.
 They are able to measure epistemic uncertainties by differences across models, and aleatoric uncertainties through explicit data variance modelling within each model.

+**Multi-system Cooperation**:
+* Building in some mechanism for the architecture to support multiple systems of processing (eg: habitual action vs planning, habitual prediction vs bayesion inference, memory interactions), and to enable cooperative / competitive interactions.
+* Learning, in particular, can get much harder in this architecture.
+* So it needs a solid theoretical foundation.

 # References